palo-it-hk/palo-chatbot/README.md

 - License

 ### Features
-- The chatbot can respond to user queries such as company information, services, job openings, and more.
+- The chatbot can respond to user queries such as code help, assistance, and more.
 - The chatbot is powered by a large scale language model, which allows it to generate human-like responses to user queries.
-- The chatbot has been trained on a large corpus of data, which includes information about PALO IT and commonly asked questions from customers.
 - The chatbot utilizes natural language processing techniques to understand and interpret user queries.

 ### Technologies